-Houses Committee; which is responsible for managing and maintaining the parsonage houses in each benefice, including buying, repairing, maintaining and disposing of all parsonage houses, team vicarages and houses owned by LDBF.
+Houses Committee; which is responsible for managing and maintaining LDBF houses, including buying, repairing, maintaining and disposing of LDBF houses (including parsonages and vicarages).

 Glebe Committee; which is responsible for implementing policy and making major decisions concerning the management of Glebe property and investments for the benefit of the Diocesan Stipends Fund.